adevrrc/adev-p2-notes/docs/windows-forms-apps/datagridview.md

 ### Accessing Data

-Data is stored in a `DataGridView` in objects of `DataGridViewRow` type.
-A `DataGridViewRow` stores data in a collection (`DataGridViewCellCollection`) accessible through its `Cells` property.
+A `DataGridViewRow` object stores data in a collection of cells (`DataGridViewCellCollection`) accessible through its `Cells` property.
 Accessing a specific cell can be accomplished using a key (column name) or index.

 ## Notable Class Members